EvroHQ/EvroDark/README.md

 ## [GitHub Repo](https://github.com/evrohq/EvroDark)

-A vibrant and dynamic theme designed to enhance your coding experience. [themes](https://marketplace.visualstudio.com/search?target=VSCode&category=Themes&sortBy=Installs) for VS Code!
+A vibrant and dynamic theme designed to enhance your coding experience.

 ## REACT SCREENSHOT